emilsrits/ibpc/README.md

 ## Installation

+Create and configure **.env** file for your database.

 Install the app's dependencies by running `composer install` using the terminal in the app root directory.

-Create and configure **.env** file for your database, run `php artisan key:generate` to generate APP_KEY value in .env file.
+Run `php artisan key:generate` to generate APP_KEY value in .env file.

 Add `ADMIN_EMAIL=` and `ADMIN_PASSWORD=` to your **.env** file before seeding tables.
 This will create admin user for you to access administrator panel.
 Example: